One of the most common uses for Kanban outside of the manufacturing and software developing industries is in healthcare.

 What's more, every party involved in the supply chain must be ready to deliver.
 Lastly, everything must be aligned with the Kanban system, in order to produce viable results and improve the efficiency of the process.
 Even now, some medical professionals are still prone to hoarding supplies because they're uncertain about whether or not the system will actually work.

 That said, the primary obstacle is educating the employees across the industry and encouraging them to feel comfortable with using the Kanban, in the first place.
-This may be a monumental undertaking depending on the approach.
+This may be a monumental undertaking depending on the approach (STATIK, for example).
 The next obstacle is testing the system to prove that it actually works.
 As an example, medical facilities could start testing the system by focusing on non-critical supplies, such as office supplies before moving to the more important stuff.

 The Agile future